Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-Recall that $T\in L(X)$ is equicontinuous as a dynamical property if and only if the family $\{T^n\colon n\in\bbn\}$ is uniformly equicontinuous in the theory of functional analysis.
-Then the following result follows from the well-known Banach-Steinhaus Theorem directly.
+Recall that $T\in L(X)$ is equicontinuous as a dynamical property if and only if the family $\{T^n\colon n\in\bbn\}$ of operators is equicontinuous in the theory of functional analysis.
+The next result follows directly from the well-known Banach-Steinhaus Theorem.

 \begin{prop} Let $T\in L(X)$.
 Then $T$ is equicontinuous if and only if for every $x\in X$, the orbit of $x$ is bounded. \end{prop}